AppleWin/AppleWin/linux.md

 ##  What works

-Almost everything works, except the serial port.
+Almost everything works, except the serial port, SNES-MAX and FourPlay.

 The UI has been rewritten in Qt or ImGui.